 Working with this type of operating cycle can be a challenge.
 How can you make regular monthly contributions to a retirement fund when there is uncertainty about cash in your business?

-The first major step in creating a stable savings plan for your retirement is to separate funds within your business.
+The first significant step in creating a stable savings plan for your retirement is to separate funds within your business.
 If you haven’t already, open a business savings account.

 Most of the money that will go toward your retirement will come out of your business as a distribution or dividend.
-Before you do that though, you need to properly manage your business’s cash.
+However, before you do that, you need to manage your business’s cash properly.
 If you keep funds earmarked for retirement in your general business checking account, they can easily be spent through debit and credit card purchases.

 Establish a rule for the percentage of every sale deposit to be transferred from your checking account into your savings account, keeping in mind your retirement goals.
-To come up with this percentage you’ll have to think about your business’s margins and operating cycle.
-Once it’s been set, stick to it, and make sure that transfer is made with every sale deposit.
+To come up with this percentage, you’ll have to think about your business’s margins and operating cycle.
+Once it’s been set, stick to it, and make sure the transfer is made with every sale deposit.

 Once you’ve started transferring funds into a business savings account, you can establish a distribution schedule.
 Sticking to a distribution schedule means you’re accountable for a certain number of distributions each month.
 The only funds you can take from your business come out of this distribution.

-There are two major types of retirement plans for small businesses.
-These are the Saving Incentive Match Plan for Employees (SIMPLE) and the Simplified Employee Pension (SEP) plans.
+There are two major types of retirement plans for small businesses: The Savings Incentive Match Plan for Employees (SIMPLE) and the Simplified Employee Pension (SEP) plans.

 All major brokerages and banks in the U.S. can help you set up these retirement plans, and both are easy to administer.
-Both plans act just like an IRA for the person that’s receiving the benefits.
+Both plans act just like an Individual Retirement Account (IRA) for you.
 They protect capital gains from taxes until you withdraw the funds from the account, allowing your earnings to grow at a faster rate.

 The benefits for the business are even greater.
-Without a retirement fund, when you take distributions from your business they aren’t counted as an eligible business expense.
-This keeps those distributions as part of the taxable income of your business.
+Without a retirement fund, when you make distributions from your business, they aren’t counted as an eligible business expense.
+This keeps those distributions as part of your business’s taxable income.

 When you create a SIMPLE or SEP, the contributions that your business makes to these retirement funds are treated as an eligible expense (up to the annual contribution limit).
 For a SEP, the annual contribution limit is 20% of your business’s net profits, or $61,000 in 2022.
 For a SIMPLE it’s up to $14,000.
 These are substantial tax deductions.
 Of course, you won’t be able to access these funds until retirement unless you pay a penalty.

-When you retire you’ll need to decide if you also want to sell your business.
-This is a major decision so it’s important to do your research.
+When you retire, you’ll need to decide whether to sell your business.
+This is a major decision, so it’s important to do your research.

-Not every business model is suitable to sell.
-For example, consulting businesses and restaurants can make great profits during their lifetime, but it’s difficult to find a buyer when the business is up for sale.
-In contrast, product brands and technology businesses might make relatively small profits during their lifetime but sell for a substantial amount of money when the business owners decide to exit.
+Not every business model is suitable for selling.
+For example, consulting businesses and restaurants can make great profits during their lifetime, but it’s difficult to find a buyer when they’re up for sale.
+In contrast, product brands and technology businesses might make relatively small profits during their lifetime but sell for a substantial amount of money when you decide to exit.

 If you work towards building continuity or intellectual property into your business then a sale might be a worthy opportunity for you.
 Speak with a lawyer and an accountant to develop a value and a strategy for marketing the business if you choose to sell it.